The Net User command is a Windows command-line utility that allows you to manage Windows server local user accounts or on a remote computer.

 Full Name Gary Willy

-Use the net user command-line tool to set a home directory for a new user or existing user using the homedir option as below
+Use the net user command-line tool to set a home directory path for a new user or existing user using the homedir option as below

-Set home directory for the new user
+Set the home directory path for the new user:

-In the above command, the net user creates a new user with the name adams in the domain and set up the home directory for the user to C:\users\adams
+In the above command, the net user creates a new user with the name adams

 You can set up a home directory for the existing user as below

-In the above command, it set up the home directory for the existing user in the domain using the net user command and homdir option.
+In the above command, it set up the home directory path for the existing user in the domain using the net user command and homdir option.

 Cool Tip: How to unlock the ad account in the active directory using PowerShell!